Caleb220/parscade/SUPABASE_SETUP.md

 - Error rates and types

 ### Regular maintenance:
+## URGENT: Fix Your Email Template
 - Review failed reset attempts
 - Update email templates as needed
+The 404 error you're experiencing is because the email template is using the wrong URL format.
+You need to update your Supabase email template:
 - Monitor for suspicious activity
 - Update security settings as requirements change